polytope-labs/hyperbridge/README.md

 ```

 ## Running a local testnet with docker
-Build the and run the  hyperbridge docker image locally by running
+Build and run the hyperbridge docker image locally by running

 ```bash
 docker build -t hyperbridge -f ./scripts/docker/Dockerfile .